What is a renal angiogram?

 provider will tell you how long to fast.
 It might be several hours or overnight.

-latex, tape, or anesthetic drugs (local and general).
+latex, tape, or anesthetic medicines (local and general).

 over-the-counter medicines, and herbal supplements.